schwartzpub/schwartzpub.github.io/_posts/2022-10-19-AzureDevOpsStoredProcedures.md

 ```

 ## Create Azure DevOps Repository
 We need a repository to store our files in within Azure DevOps.
-I will not be going into the various security and management considerations that need to be applied when managing an Azure DevOps environment in this blog post, but there are a lot of resources available to do so.
+We will not be going into the various security and management considerations that need to be applied when managing an Azure DevOps environment in this blog post, but there are a lot of resources available to do so.

 Sign into your Azure DevOps environment and create a new project: